-The move Gary uses which decapitates the first blank in the bathroom of The Cross Hands is called a rock bottom, perfected by Dwayne "The Rock" Johnson, which is ironic/fitting since Gary is arguably at rock bottom in his life.
+The move Gary uses that decapitates the first blank in the bathroom of The Cross Hands is called a rock bottom, perfected by Dwayne Johnson (aka "The Rock"), which is ironic/fitting since Gary is arguably at rock bottom in his life.

 The trivia items below may give away important plot points.

-Each of the names of the 12 pubs featured in the movie foreshadow events that take place there.
-The first pub they visit is 'The First Post'; The interior of 'The Old Familiar' is exactly the same as 'The First Post'; Gary King is finally recognized as the banned teenager in 'The Famous Cock'; they get into a fight at 'The Cross Hands'; The guys all drink in unison at the "Good companion" the drug dealer Reverend Green is met in 'The Trusted Servant'; the bitchy twins are met in 'The Two-Headed Dog'; at 'The Mermaid', the characters are tempted to their downfall by beautiful women; the characters fight off swarms of enemies at 'The Beehive'; at 'The King's Head', Gary King makes a last stand and decides to continue his journey without anyone else's help; a car is driven through 'The Hole in the Wall', leaving a hole in the wall and the events that transpire at 'The World's End' lead to the end of the world.
+Each of the names of the 12 pubs featured foreshadows events that take place there.
+The first pub they visit is 'The First Post'; The interior of 'The Old Familiar' is exactly the same as 'The First Post'; Gary King is finally recognized as the banned teenager in 'The Famous Cock'; they work together during a fight at 'The Cross Hands'; All of the guys are acting like they are happy except, Gary which is reflected in the sign for the "Good Companion" which shows four sad masks and a happy one; the drug dealer Rev. Green is met in 'The Trusted Servant'; the bitchy twins are met in 'The Two-Headed Dog'; at 'The Mermaid', the characters are tempted to their downfall by beautiful women; the characters fight off swarms of enemies at 'The Beehive'; at 'The King's Head', Gary King makes a last stand and decides to continue his journey without anyone else's help; a car is driven through 'The Hole in the Wall', leaving a hole in the wall and the events that transpire at 'The World's End' lead to the end of the world.